 - Choose what kind of test you need to perform,

-- Either accept or reject the null hypothesis.
+- Either support or reject the null hypothesis.

 What is the Null Hypothesis?